Citation, DOI & article data

 In the 5th edition (2021) of the WHO classification of CNS tumors, the term "anaplastic" has been removed, and tumors are merely graded as 2 or 3 11.

 Note, oligoastrocytomas are no longer recognized as a distinct entity.
 The coexistance of neoplastic astrocytoma and oligodendroglioma (when molecularly defined) in the one tumor is considered extremely rare.
 More commonly, the term is used to denote tumors that appear histologically to have both astrocytic and oligodendroglial components but that who cannot be fully molecularly characterized (thus oligoastrocytoma NOS) 11.

 Oligodendroglioma is considered the third most common glioma accounting for 2%–5% of primary brain tumors and 5%–18% of all glial neoplasms 8.

 Oligodendrogliomas are usually tumors of middle-aged adults, occurring most commonly in the 4th and 5th decades of life 10.
 They are rare in children 10.
 There is a slight male predilection (M:F 1.3:1) 10.

-Due to frequent cortical involvement, they most commonly (two-thirds of patients) present with seizures 9.
-Otherwise, clinical presentation is non-specific with symptoms related to increased intracranial pressure and focal neurological deficits being common.
+Due to frequent cortical involvement, oligodendrogliomas most commonly (two-thirds of patients) present with seizures 9.
+Otherwise, the clinical presentation is non-specific with symptoms related to increased intracranial pressure and focal neurological deficits being common.